BigDataIA-Fall2023-Team2/Assignment1/part2/Readme.md

-# Assignment1 (Data Profiling and Validation from CSV/Excel Files)
+# Assignment 1 - Part 2 (Data Profiling and Validation)

 ### Project Descrition
 Using Pandas data profiling to generate a data profiling report and using great expectations to validate the same.
 The data here used as an input file from https://freddiemac.embs.com/.